rockholla/terraform-packer-workshop/intermediate-terraform/exercises/06/README.md

 So, we can use our secondary provider accordingly along with our default one, but we need to tell resources or modules to use this provider instead of our default.

 The `provider = aws.secondary_region` within the `aws_key_pair` resource is called a meta-argument, or some argument that terraform core defines common to all resource types.
-Any resource type supports this argument, instructing it to use an alternate provider config instead of the default one setup up by the default provider block for that resource type.
-More on meta-arguments tomorrow and we'll work with some others that Terraform exposes common to all resources, data sources, etc.
+Any resource types support this argument, instructing it to use an alternate provider config instead of the default one setup up by the default provider block for that resource type.
+I encourage you to look at and experiment more with meta arguments [for resources](https://www.terraform.io/docs/configuration/resources.html#meta-arguments), [data sources](https://www.terraform.io/docs/configuration/data-sources.html#meta-arguments), and [modules](https://www.terraform.io/docs/configuration/modules.html#other-meta-arguments) during experimentation time today.

 Let's go ahead and apply this configuration and see what happens